emit-js/emit/README.md

 })()
 ```

-Save this file as `emit.js` and run it:
+Save the above code as `emit.js` and run it:

 ```bash
 LOG=debug node emit.js